PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

 .. warning::

-   Sphinx is always rendering the content inside the ifconfig directive, but is discarding the output if not needed.
+   Sphinx is always processing the content inside of the ifconfig directive, but is discarding the output if not needed.
    So if you create objects within the ifconfig directive, they are available to the datamodel.
+   See the following needtable for demonstration.

 .. needtable::
    :filter: c.this_doc() and section_name == "Sphinx: ifconfig Directive"
-   :style: datatables

 Sphinx-Needs: Attribute Variants